helgoboss/helgobox/doc/user-guide.md

 - **Name:** For more advanced virtual control scenarios it can be useful to think in names instead of numbers.
 If you select ID `<Named>`, you can give your virtual control element a name.
 It can take up to 16 alphanumeric and punctuation characters (no exotic characters, e.g. no umlauts).
+- **Pick:** Lets you pick predefined names.
+The names you see here are heavily inspired by the wording used with Mackie Control devices.
+If you want your main preset to be compatible with as many controller presets as possible, try to use them instead of inventing your own naming scheme.

 ###### Multi